Free Economy Shipping Orders $50+

 ——

 Overall maintenance is pretty low for the Pitbull Lab mix.
-They have some exercise preferences you’ll want to check out.
-As with any dog, training is advised, and for this mix there are two good reasons to do so.
+They have some exercise preferences you’ll want to check out first to ensure you're prepared for their activity level.
+As with any dog, training and socializing is advised, and for this mix, there are several good reasons to do so.

-First, they are fantastic dogs to train; they learn quick and love learning — it really helps keep their brain stimulated.
+First, they are fantastic dogs to train; they learn quickly and love learning — it really helps keep their brain stimulated, which is an important aspect to regularly exercising them.

-Second, these dogs can get strong depending on how much of the pit side they take from — this includes their bite strength.
+Second, these dogs can get strong depending on how much of the Pit side they take from — this includes their bite strength.
 When raised in a loving household, it’s possible you’ll never see them get mad.
-Yes, they really are that friendly.
-The issue is when you mix their strength and goofy clumsy nature together, and accidents can happen.
+Yes, they really are that friendly and easygoing.
+The issue is when you mix their strength, loyalty to their owner, and sensitive/goofy clumsy nature, and use that for nefarious means or let it go un-checked.

 Exercise

-With medium and larger breeds exercise because more important because just moving around the house isn’t burning enough calories or supporting their bigger muscles.
+With medium and larger breeds, exercising with your dog becomes more important because just moving around the house isn’t burning enough calories or supporting their bigger muscles.
 Both the Pitbull and Labrador Retriever are energetic dogs that like playing and exercising.
 If you’re getting one, you should be prepared to drive them to the point they are “breaking a sweat".

 These dogs prefer infrequent high-intensity playtime over frequent moderate play.
-I.E. they like a 5-minute run, way more than a 20-minute walk.
-Their energy level is incredible, and low activity exercises aren’t going to faze them.
+I.e., they like a 5-minute run way more than a 20-minute walk.
+These are active dogs and their energy level is incredible, and low-activity exercises aren’t going to faze them.
 So by the same token, if you prefer walking and don’t like roughhousing or running, you may want to check out another breed.

 Grooming